julia-caserto/personal-website/content/authors/admin/_index.md

     url: https://www.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Julia is a Chemical Engineer finishing her PhD at Cornell University.
+bio: Julia is a Chemical Engineer that recently completed her PhD from Cornell University.

 # Interests to show in About widget
 interests: